JoramKeijser/JoramKeijser.github.io/index.md

-I started this blog to write freely about whatever I fancied.
-After two fun posts, though, life got in the way—between research, teaching, and everything else, I simply didn't find the time.
+I started this blog to write freely and speculatively about exciting questions.
+After two posts, though, life got in the way.
+Between research, teaching, and everything else, I haven't found the time to write more.
 I hope to get back to it one day, though!